goatgirl86/Final_Project_Wildfires/README.md

 - Tableau

 ### Communication Plan
-Beginning on March 26, 2022, our group held weekly group meetings via Zoom.
-In addition, we communicated more regularly using the following communication platforms.
+Beginning on March 26, 2022, we held weekly group meetings via Zoom in addition to more frequent communication via the following platforms.
+Each group member actively participated in meetings, contributed to group discussions, sought to help other group members who were stuck or struggling, and played to their personal coding strengths to make the final product the best it could be.

+**Communication Platforms utilized for group discusions*
 - Slack
 - Google Drive
 - Cell Service (Phone/Text)